Home > Best CPUs

 See Also: How to Install a CPU

 Before getting into the absolute best gaming CPUs available right now, just a heads-up.
-For most gamers, there's honestly no strong need to get anything faster than a 10400F or Ryzen 5 3600, as modern mid-range processors like these will easily reach 60FPS and higher in modern titles (of course, assuming your GPU is good enough for the particular title and your resolution/settings).
+For most gamers, there's honestly no strong need to get anything faster than an i5 or Ryzen 5, as modern mid-range processors like these will easily reach 60FPS and higher in modern titles (of course, assuming your GPU is good enough for the particular title and your resolution/settings).

 They will also fair decently well for 144Hz monitors in many games, allowing you to reach 100FPS+ unless it's a very CPU intensive game, and they're also enough for reaching 90FPS in most VR games (90Hz is the standard for VR).
 I want to make this point because some people understandably assume that an Intel i5 or Ryzen 5 range is not good enough for a high-end gaming PC.

 This way of thinking is fairly common, and makes sense given there are two higher CPU tiers above them (the i7 and i9 for Intel, and the Ryzen 7 and 9 for AMD).
 Some people see a gaming rig with a Ryzen 5 or i5 in the spec sheet and may rule it out as not fast enough.
 But if you buy a recent model, an i5 or Ryzen 5 can be absolutely plenty in terms of processing power for a high-end gaming experience (if you choose a good gaming GPU of course).
 Even an i3 or Ryzen 3 is plenty for many gaming situations (such as 60FPS, which typically does not require too much from the processor unless it's one of the more CPU demanding games).

 See Also: The Best PC VR Headsets (SteamVR)

-Benchmark after benchmark from trusted tech reviewers all show the fresh new 12600K/KF outclassing the Ryzen 5 5600X, which was the previous value king in the high-end market.
+Benchmark after benchmark from trusted tech reviewers all show the new 12600K/KF outclassing the Ryzen 5 5600X, which was the previous value king in the upper mid-range / lower high-end market.
 But, the 12600K even often beats the Ryzen 7 5800X as well, a chip that sells for much more money.
-It also comes close to the Ryzen 9 5900X in some games.
-As mentioned earlier, this latest 12th gen launch from Intel is a smashing success, following the disappointing 11th gen launch.
-Intel have clinched back the gaming performance crown from AMD, who have held it for the past year or so.
+Furthermore, it comes close to the Ryzen 9 5900X in some games.
+As mentioned earlier, this latest 12th gen launch from Intel is a smashing success, following Intel's disappointing 11th gen launch, and Intel have clinched back the gaming performance crown from AMD who held it for the past year or so.

 If you're new to hardware, let's cover some common beginner questions on choosing your first CPU.